Want to Grow as a Business Leader? Employ the BRAVE Methodology

 Character is at the heart of being an effective leader.
 It represents who you are and what you stand for.
 No amount of leadership or technical competency can overcome a lack of character.
 It begins with a comprehensive understanding of yourself—a necessary condition before you can effectively lead others.
 Character is ultimately defined by those values or deep beliefs that guide behavior.
 For leaders to be followed, they must secure the trust and confidence of their followers.
 The best leaders of character define their own values and embrace the core values of their organization.
 The communicate those values, then bring them to life through living them, and reward others who live them.

-Reveal and Reinforce critical leader skills
+Reveal and reinforce leader competencies

 Uncover those critical leader skills for you and those throughout the organization.
 Bring them to life.
-Core leadership skills highlight the fundamentals of solid leadership for every leader in the organization.
-Additional skills become important as one progresses up in the organization because responsibilities and authorities change.
+Core leadership skills highlight the fundamentals for every leader in the organization.
+Additional skills become important as one progresses up the organization because responsibilities and authorities change.
 For instance, at the executive level, the environment is characterized by increased complexity, higher risk, greater uncertainty, and less direct control over subordinate echelons.
 After the critical leader skills are identified, perform a comprehensive assessment of proficiency in these skills for you and the other leaders.
 There is risk to any organization if expectations of proficiency in the critical leadership skills are left up to chance.

 Attack with a leader development program